andrewpfunk/Android-411/README.md

 sudo systemctl enable ssh
 ```

-Now the ssh server should be listening on port 8022, but when we try to connect it asks for a password:
+Now the ssh server should be listening on port 8022, but when we try to connect (from within the Linux Terminal app) it asks for a password, which doesn't yet exist:

  ```
  $ ssh localhost -p 8022